AhmedAyman1196/AymanSecNotes/README.md

 This is all my notes gathered in PDF format.
 This is a work in progress and hopefully will grow more to an awsome repository.
 Alot of notes here are a result of self study so execuse me for any wrong info just let me know so I can change it.
 Also I am open to any tips or additions that anybody want to offer.

+## Recommendations

+* I would say the mobile is the most solid followed by Web , Machines.

 ## Future plan :

+* Methodology
+* Bughunting (Tips , Methodolgy , maybe some writeups)
 * More web
 * Change files from PDF to Md format. (tedious so when I have time or if anyone knows a quick way)
 * Solve Challenges on other platform other than root-me.